 CBSE Class 9 Maths Heron’s Formula Notes:-Download PDF Here

 In Geometry, a triangle is a closed three-dimensional figure.
-In this article, we are going to discuss the Heron’s formula for class 9, which is used to find the area of triangles.
-Also, here we are going to discuss how Heron’s formula is used to find the area of other polygons in detail.
+In this article, you are going to learn the Heron’s formula for class 9, which is used to find the area of triangles.
+Also, how Heron’s formula is used to find the area of other polygons in detail.

 The plane closed figure, with three sides and three angles is called as a triangle.

 Based on sides – a) Equilateral b) Isosceles c) Scalene